-Those who teach in Year 6 are generally older than their colleagues, and tend to have sort of management responsibility.
-Whilst this is less true for Year 2 teachers, they tend to have a bit for experience and responsibility than the other teachers.
+Those who teach in Year 6 are generally older than their colleagues, and tend to have some sort of management responsibility.
+Whilst this is less true for Year 2 teachers, they tend to have a bit more experience and responsibility than the other teachers.

 Where a school has photographs of its teachers – and most do these days – the clearest pattern emerges.
 Primary school teachers are nearly all under the age of 45.
 Older primary teachers clearly exist, but they are almost as rare as men in Primary classrooms.

 Official figures bear this out.
 Just 28% of all primary teachers are over the age of 45 (and just 15% are men).

 In 2011, the percentages were 33% and 14%.
 So the number of men in Primary has hardly changed, but the average age of primary school teachers is dropping at an alarming rate.

 Internationally, Primary Teachers in England have been an outlier in terms of age for some time.
 OECD statistics suggest that 27% of primary teachers in the UK were under the age of 30 in 2016.
 This compares to just 0.5% of Italian primary teachers, 8% of German primary teachers and 9% of Finnish primary teachers.

 All of this suggests that, contrary to the often held view that ‘good teachers’ are what matters when it comes to children’s education, in the classroom at least, the UK has opted for a cheap and cheerful model rather than choosing to pay for (relatively) expensive experience.